jrav2/EV_Charger_Mapping/README.md

 - Mapbox integration for smooth, interactive map experiences

 ## Data Sources
-**NOTE: TO ACCESS THESE DATASETS YOU MUST COPY AND PASTE THE LINK INTO THE WEB BROWSER MANUALLY, CLICKING IT OFF OF THE README FILE WILL NOT WORK**
+**NOTE: SOMETIMES TO ACCESS THESE DATASETS YOU MUST COPY AND PASTE THE LINK INTO THE WEB BROWSER MANUALLY, CLICKING IT OFF OF THE README FILE MAY NOT ALWAYS WORK**
 - Primary Download Source:
 Public EV Charging Stations dataset from the Washington Geospatial Open Data Portal (To access please scroll down and press the source link for *EV Charging Stations* which is under **EV Charging Stations 1,928**) https://geo.wa.gov